Uninett/Argus/README.md

     </details>

 * `/api/v1/notificationprofiles/timeslots/<int:pk>/`:
-  * `GET`: returns one of the logged in user's time slots by pk
+  * `GET`: returns one of the logged in user's time slots by PK
-  * `PUT`: updates and returns one of the logged in user's time slots by pk
+  * `PUT`: updates and returns one of the logged in user's time slots by PK
     * Example request body: same as `POST` to `/notificationprofiles/timeslots/`
-  * `DELETE`: deletes one of the logged in user's time slots by pk
+  * `DELETE`: deletes one of the logged in user's time slots by PK

 * `/api/v1/notificationprofiles/filters/`:
   * `GET`: returns the logged in user's filters